Black Lives Matter, Part 3

 "I lived in Queens and Connecticut," I said.
 "Didn't know snow until then."

 "It is," I said.
 "East Tennessee, anyway.
 I was raised in Kingston, went to college here.
 But home home feels a long way off, if you know what I mean."

 "Wish I could say it gets easier," he said.

-Lynn didn't glance at me then as you might expect, with a nod or slight smile.
+Louis didn't glance at me then as you might expect, with a nod or slight smile.
 I thought I caught him wince, a quick squint, but maybe it was just the sun, which had settled at eye level, an orange haze above the horizon.
 He didn't glance out the window, either, as the green exit signs passed on the interstate, signs that have become signifiers to me, of who a person might be and how they might live, depending on what neighborhood I drop them in.
-I didn't know it yet, but Lynn lived in a community of upper-middle class condos about twenty minutes west of the Greyhound station.
+I didn't know it yet, but Louis lived in a community of upper-middle class condos about twenty minutes west of the Greyhound station.
 We were headed in the exact opposite direction of the barber shops and barbecue joints and gas stations with barred-up windows that line East Knoxville, where there is a high school on Martin Luther King Jr. Avenue.
-I'd assumed, when I first arrived at the Greyhound station and saw Lynn's photo, that I'd be driving him to that side of town.
+I'd assumed, when I first arrived at the Greyhound station and saw Louis's photo, that I'd be driving him to that side of town.

 "What brought you South?"
 I asked.

 "United States Postal Service," he said.
 "I requested a transfer and moved when I was fifty.
 I wanted to retire where it was warm.
 I have some people down here, too."

 "If my math's right, that makes you sixty-nine?"

 "You right.
 I'll be sixty-nine in July," Louis said and his mouth turned at the edges, although you couldn't call it a smile.